Squero Casal ai Servi

-The Squero Casal dei Servi, dating back to the 15th century, is one of the most secret and fascinating hidden gems in Venice, a treasure that has been handed down to us thanks to the incredible work of the Associazione Arzanà.
+The Casal ai Servi boatyard, dating back to the 15th century, is one of the most secret and fascinating places in Venice, a treasure trove of history passed down to us thanks to the work of the Arzanà Association, which established its headquarters in this ancient shipyard for the construction of rowing boats.

-Arzanà, from the Venetian name that Italian poet Dante used to describe the Venice Arsenal in the Divine Comedy, was founded in 1992 with the objective to recover, study and preserve the traditional naval heritage of Venice otherwise likely to be lost forever.
+The Association Arzanà’s name derives from the Venetian term that Italian poet Dante used to describe the Venice Arsenal in the Divine Comedy and it was founded in 1992 with the objective to recover, study and preserve the traditional naval heritage of Venice, otherwise likely to be lost forever.

 The squero (in Venetian dialect the place where rowing boats & gondolas were built), is the oldest still existing in Venice and it has been featured in many films such as Casanova and The Merchant of Venice.
 It hosts many picturesque “rescued” boats, including poet Robert Browing’s gondola, as well as many collections of vintage unique marine objects.